-Some of the Medicare prescriptions plans may have a deductible of $405 in 2018.
-If your plan does have a deductible, you could pay the first $405 of your tier 3, 4 or 5 drugs.
-Once the deductible is met, it acts like any other plan that doesn’t have a deductible.
-This is called the initial coverage stage.
+In 2020, some Medicare prescription plans may have a deductible of $435.
+If your plan does have a deductible, you can expect to pay the first $435 of your tier 3, 4 or 5 drugs.
+Once you meet your deductible, your plan will act like any other plan without a deductible.
+This is referred to as the initial coverage stage.

-Depending upon the amount you pay for drugs covered under your Part D plan, you may experience a temporary coverage limit, also known as the “donut hole”.
-In 2018, this gap starts after the cost of your medications to the insurance company reaches $3,750 on covered drugs and Catastrophic Coverage begins after you have paid $5,000 for your covered drugs.
+Depending on the amount you pay for drugs covered under your Part D plan, you may experience a temporary coverage limit, also known as the “donut hole”.
+In 2020, this gap starts after the cost of your medications to the insurance company reaches $4,020 on covered drugs.
+Catastrophic Coverage begins after you have paid $6,350 for your covered drugs.

-After you reach the “donut hole,” you’ll pay more of the drug costs from your own pocket.
-For brand-name prescription drugs, you may pay 15% of your plan’s cost and 44% for generic drugs.
+After you reach the “donut hole,” you’ll pay more of your drug costs out-of-pocket.
+You may be responsible for 15% of your plan’s cost for brand-name prescription drugs and 44% for generic drugs.

 The Coverage Gap Doesn’t Affect Everyone

 If you qualify, Extra Help eases the costs of coverage.
-“Full” Extra Help provides you with insurance coverage throughout the year (with no gap) and you’ll pay much less for prescriptions.
-“Partial” Extra Help offers coverage through the year, as well as a reduced deductible and premium.
+“Full” Extra Help provides you with insurance coverage throughout the year (with no gap) and allow you to pay far less for prescriptions.
+“Partial” Extra Help offers coverage throughout the year, as well as a reduced deductible and premium.
 Partial Extra Help will also pay up to 15% of the cost of your prescription drugs.

 How To Leave The Coverage Gap

-Also, catastrophic coverage begins automatically when you reach the out-of-pocket limit of $5,000 during the coverage gap.
-When catastrophic coverage is in effect, you have a smaller amount to pay in co-insurance or co-payments for the remaining months of the year.
+In addition, catastrophic coverage begins automatically when you reach the out-of-pocket limit of $6,350 during the coverage gap.
+When catastrophic coverage is in effect, you’ll have a smaller amount to pay in co-insurance or co-payments for the remaining months of the year.

 Open Enrollment Has Started

-If you want more information about the “donut hole” coverage gap or you’d like to change to a different Medicare plan, open enrollment is a good time.
-Please make an appointment by calling 352-350-6663.
-As an independent insurance agent, I’ll help you to examine your current coverage and find a good plan for your health needs.
+For more information or to make an appointment, please call Yvonne Tepsick at 352-350-6663 or email me at email@example.com.
+As an independent insurance agent, I’ll help you to examine your current coverage and find a good plan for your unique health needs.